FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

   the time till delivery is dependant on the planet the station is orbiting.
 The timer, although accurate is not an "exact science".
 Sometimes there will be unforeseen delays which will hold up redelivery.

-FUTURE DEVELOPMENTS?

-The requirement to have a mining facility on the planet the station orbits?
-The mod would function exactly the same but gives the player a reason to visit a planet.
-Maybe more to follow in the future...

 LICENCE